khhaliil/AVATARIO/Readme.md

 <img   width='800' src="./RavenApi/assets/chatex.png" alt="khhaliil" /></a>

 ### Performance

+Here because we have no time nore ressources we used RWKV RAVEN 4 196M parameterts but in the future we will use the 7B version : heres why :

 The 7B model performs exceptionally well on Google Colab's NVIDIA V100 and Tesla T4, consuming 20 GB of RAM for loading and 16 GB of VRAM.
 The strategy used for this model is CUDA FP16, with the first layer on the CPU and layers 2 to 33 on the GPU.